Jonathan Sprout: Biography

 Sprout grew up in Hightstown, New Jersey.
 His high school years were spent at the Peddie School in Hightstown; Sprout developed his interest in music while attending Bucknell University in Lewisburg, Pennsylvania.
 He was a member of the Tau Kappa Epsilon fraternity, participated in competitive swimming, and was a member of Cap and Dagger, the campus theatre organization.
 He played small acting parts in Marat Sade, The Alchemist and The Wizard of Oz.
 Sprout received his B.A. in psychology from Bucknell in 1974.

-During the years immediately following college, he performed regularly in the ski resort of Killington, Vermont; in Estes Park, Colorado; and in Lake Placid, New York.
-His first album, "Angel's Everywhere" (Green Mountain Records, 1978 was a production of original writings from those years.
-In 1979, he formed the band Light to promote his new original work.

-Sprout’s personal life reflects the values his creative work espouses.
-An active member of the Religious Society of Friends, known as Quakers, he resides in Bryn Gweled, an intentional community outside Philadelphia, dedicated to championing compassionate and responsible shared living.
-Sprout’s plug-in hybrid car and energy- efficient home and studio are powered by solar panels, enabling him to live and travel virtually off the utility and electric grid.
+Sprout began his musical career as a singer-songwriter and guitarist, performing on the Princeton University campus in Princeton, New Jersey.
+He wrote two songs for The Lettermen, including the title track To a Friend.

+In December 1974, he moved to Estes Park, Colorado, to work at the YMCA of the Rockies.
+In May 1975, he began his first full-time music career, performing four-hour sets of original and cover songs at The Edel House in Estes Park, Colorado; He performed regularly in the ski resort of Killington, Vermont, from 1977 to 1979; in Estes Park and at the 1980 Winter Olympics in Lake Placid, New York.

+In 1981, Sprout performed for the elementary school classroom of his mother, Carol Sprout, and later returned to give his first full children's concert at Melvin H. Kreps School in East Windsor, New Jersey.

+From 1986 to 2007, Sprout performed 4,193 children's concerts and taught 472 songwriting workshops for children, primarily in New Jersey, Pennsylvania, New York, Delaware, and Maryland.
+As of 2026, he has performed more than 5,500 children's concerts, taught more than 800 songwriting workshops, and given more than 1,000 shows for adult audiences.

 Career

 Early career

 In 1986, Sprout co-produced the first of four albums with recording engineer and guitarist Leslie Chew.
 Their On the Radio was the second album of rock music for children ever made in America.
 In 1990, Sprout Recordings released Lullabies for a New Age, the first album of original New Age music ever recorded for children.

-In 1991, Sprout utilized his degree in psychology, releasing another album, Kid Power, created to boost children’s self-esteem.
-Dr. Music followed in 1994 with a title track that for sev-eral months stayed in the top 10 on Radio AHHS, America’s syndicated radio station for children.
+In 1991, Sprout released Kid Power, an album intended to support children's self-esteem.
+In 1994, he released Dr. Music, the title track of which remained in the top 10 for several months on Radio AAHS, a U.S. syndicated children's radio network.

 American heroes

 In 1994, Sprout began a 20-year stint researching, writing, and recording songs about American heroes.
-This resulted in four albums that garnered a 26 national awards, including a Grammy nomination in the Best Children’s Album category.
+This resulted in four albums that garnered 26 national awards, including a GRAMMY nomination for Best Musical Album For Children.
 Sprout wrote a tribute to John Muir because he co-wrote a song about him that appears on his Grammy nominated American Heroes #3 CD.

-Jonathan's song Interconnected, a beautiful song about Rachel Carson, is featured in an article at Kids Can Groove.